Olex2/Olex2Manual/Tasks/symmetry_operations.md

 - Largest Part: centres all parts of the asymmetric unit on the largest fragment.

 ### Reassembling split fragments
 - Assemble: if the contents of the asymmetric unit are disjointed clicking on this option reassembles all fragments that can be bonded together.
-Alternatively type compaq -a to achieve the same thing or click on the centre icon  .
+Alternatively type `CODE compaq -a` to achieve the same thing or click on the centre icon I_CENTER.

 ### Moving fragments or creating copies